daithimarkham/Pands-Problem-Set/README.md

            print(n,"is not a prime number")
            break

 The break statement above is when the loop is terminated by a break statement.
 This is exemplified by the following loop, which searches for prime numbers.
-Python Tutorial, break and continue statements. https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops
+Python Tutorial, break and continue statements, viewed on 2019-03-23 https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops

    else:
        print(n,"is a prime number")